rad182/potential/README.md

 As all of our code is housed on Github, we make contributions through [pull requests](http://artsy.github.io/blog/2012/01/29/how-art-dot-sy-uses-github-to-build-art-dot-sy/).

+Read about how our workflow works [here](github/workflow.md).

 If you are unfamiliar with Git, check out this [short tutorial](https://try.github.io) on basic git commands (such as `git status`, `git commit`, and `git push`).

 If you'd like a more comprehensive review of Git and Github and how we use them, you can look at our Guide to [Git and Github](https://gist.github.com/gristleism/c2812efb2fc4daeee119).
-Also try [this exercise](github/github_exercise.md).

 ##### Style Guide